cecat/Crawlspacer/README.md

 const char *HA_USR = "your mqtt username";
 const char *HA_PWD = "your mqtt passwd";
 // and use one of the following two lines:
-//#define MY_SERVER  "your.server.hostname"
+//char MY_SERVER[] = "your.server.hostname"
-// or using your IP address w.x.y.z byte MY_SERVER[] = { w, x, y, z };
+// OR using your IP address w.x.y.z byte MY_SERVER[] = { w, x, y, z };
 ```